bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el08">08.
 Data Structures: The sum of a range</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Building up an array is most easily done by first initializing a binding to []
+<p>Building up an array is most easily done by first initializing a binding to &lbrack;&rbrack;
 (a fresh, empty array) and repeatedly calling its push method to add a value.
 Don’t forget to return the array at the end of the function.